prplfoundation/data-elements/qa/utilities/README.md

 UPDATE:

-Script full_build.sh is the newest and simplest way to build.
+Script `full_build.sh` is the newest and simplest way to build.
 It utilizes the helper files (above) to avoid the OpenWrt image build options menus completely.
 Full build takes a cmd line arg to set the desired AP type (NETGEAR or TP-LINK).
+Note that it utilizes previously prepared .config files so any changes made by hand in a `make menuconfig` step are overwritten by `full_build.sh`.
 See internal comments.

 Script build_image.sh is used to call, in order, each of the other two scripts to fully automate the rebuild step.

+END UPDATE

 Note that build_openwrt.sh always executes step 'make menuconfig' so some keyboard input is required to complete and/or verify the